 Cases of attempted fraud, where the likely loss would have been Rs.
-100 lakh or more, had the fraud taken place, should be reported to the Central Office of the Reserve Bank, Department of Banking Supervision, indicating the modus operandi and how the fraud was detected.
-Such cases should not be included in the other returns to be submitted to the Reserve Bank.
+1.00 crore or more had the fraud taken place, should be reported by the bank to the Fraud Monitoring Cell, Department of Banking Supervision, Reserve Bank of India, Central Office, Mumbai within two weeks of the bank coming to know that the attempt to defraud the bank failed or was foiled.
+The report should cover the following: